abhi-verma/postgres_data_modeling/README.md

 There are 5 files in the ETL_Files folder, which are explained in detail below:
 - sql_queries.py: This python file has queries for dropping and creating tables.
 It creates a python list for all the drop and create queries.
 The files also contains queries for inserting data into the tables.
 - create_tables.py: This python file imports the contents of the sql_queries.py file.
 It creates the database, drops the tables, if they exist and then re-creates the tables.
 This script is a way of resetting the database amd its tables.
-- etl.ipynb: This python file has queries for dropping and creating tables.
-It creates a python list for all the drop and create queries.
-The files also contains queries for inserting data into the tables.
+- etl.ipynb: This Jupyter Notebook is used for exploring the data sets and insert a small subset to test the tables and the data types.
+- etl.py: This python file is the core of the project and builds ETL pipelines to process JSON files and store data into created Postgres tables.
+The file scans the directory for songs and logs and processes each file inside the directory and subdirectories.
+It then tranforms the processed data to store it in tables in specific formats.
-- test.ipynb: This python file has queries for dropping and creating tables.
-It creates a python list for all the drop and create queries.
-The files also contains queries for inserting data into the tables.
+- test.ipynb: This Jupiter notebook could be used to validate the data inserted into the tables.
+It connects to the Sparkify database and queries the tables.

-- etl.py: This python file has queries for dropping and creating tables.
-It creates a python list for all the drop and create queries.
-The files also contains queries for inserting data into the tables.
+## Prerequisites
+- Python 3
+- pandas and psycopg2 libraries
+- Postgres database available on localhost

+## Running the Python Scripts
+Run the following commands in order:
+1. python create_tables.py
+2. python etl.py